 - The week before a trip is a great time to plan out your packing list and buy the last-minute accessories.
 If you are traveling in the US, you don’t need to worry about your passport or visas, or vaccinations.
 For international travel, check what the requirements are for your destination and make sure you have the right documents before you leave.

 - If you need to get a visa or passport, it can take a few weeks, so start early.
 Look at the weather forecast for your destination as well.
+If interested, see if you can avail a portable weather station here.
+Though it might not give you the exact values, it can still be helpful when you are stuck in extreme weather conditions without access to the internet or cellular network.
 If you are going somewhere cold, you will need a heavy coat or winter coat, gloves, hats, and scarves.
 If you are traveling somewhere warm, you will need swimsuits, shorts, and sandals.

 - Travel insurance is something that most people buy but never use.
 That’s because they’re too busy enjoying their trip to realize that they need it.
 However, you’ll only need your travel insurance suddenly when an emergency occurs.
 It’s best to be prepared for the worst.

 - Talk to everyone you work with beforehand.
 If you’re an entrepreneur or work for a small business, talk to your boss first.
 Find out if it’s okay if you’re taking some time off.
 If you are gone for a long period of time, your boss might need a few days to find someone to cover your workload while you’re away.
 If you’re a manager, talk to the employees who’ll be filling in for you while you travel.
 Find out if they have any questions or concerns about the work that needs to get done.
 Even if you’re not a manager, it’s a good idea to talk to your coworkers, especially if you’re working with them on a project.